aaroncrespo/swift-vscode/README.md

-# swift-vscode
-Swift tools for vscode.
+# Swift tools for vscode.

+like the go tools extension but for swift.

+For now everything is in [issues](https://github.com/aaroncrespo/swift-vscode/issues)